Taxation of Long-term Capital Gains

 Ordinary dividends don’t meet the criteria for being called qualified.
 This can be due to the type of investment (REITs, MLPs, money market accounts, etc.) or duration.
 There is a 60-day holding period.
 You need to have owned the stock before dividends are paid to get qualified treatment.

-Don’t worry about ordinary vs. qualified if you are a buy-and-hold investor.
+If you are a buy-and-hold investor, don’t worry about ordinary vs. qualified.
 You will get a 1099-DIV that tells you what number to put in what box.

-There are new Long-Term Capital Gains Tax rates in 2022, where the brackets have been adjusted upwards for inflation.
+In 2022, there will be new Long-Term Capital Gains Tax rates, with the brackets adjusted upwards for inflation.

 As you can see above, the zero percent tax bracket now extends to $89k for married filing jointly.
 However, due to NIIT, the 15% long-term capital gains rate remains at $250k and $200k for those filing single.
 You then hit the 18.8% bracket until you get into the 23.8% bracket at the specified incomes (reported as 20% above).